-- (a) Assuming control of the floor in the absence of the nominated Floor or Area Warden. - (b) Alerting building occupants by operating any device that will activate the building emergency warning system or by contacting the Floor Warden and/or Chief Warden. - (c) Stopping occupants from evacuating prematurely. - (d) Operating communications equipment. - (e) When directed, notifying all occupants to assemble at a floor muster point/s near the emergency exits in preparation for evacuation. - (f) When directed, guiding occupants through the emergency exits to the evacuation Assembly Area. - (g) Assisting any person with a special need who may require assistance during an evacuation. - (h) IF SAFE TO DO SO, operating first attack fire fighting equipment, for example fire extinguishers and hose reels. - (i) Ensuring fire and/or smoke doors are closed properly. - (j) Searching a floor or area to ensure nobody has been left behind. - (k) Searching a floor or area for suspicious articles (Bomb Threat Procedures). - (I) Ensuring lifts (if installed) are not used during the evacuation. - (m) If directed, meeting Emergency Services personnel on their arrival at the Warden's floor.
+- (a) Assuming control of their area in the absence of the nominated Floor or Area Warden. - (b) Alerting occupants. - (c) Contacting the Floor or Area Warden and/or Chief Warden and notify them of the incident. - (d) Stopping occupants from evacuating prematurely. - (e) Operating communications equipment. - (f) When directed, notifying all occupants to assemble at a staging area near the emergency exits in preparation for evacuation. - (g) When directed, guiding occupants through the emergency exits to the evacuation Assembly Area. - Note: If traversing a set of stairs all Wardens are to ensure that occupants do so in single file and that they maintain contact with the handrail at all times. - (h) Assisting any person with a special need who may require assistance during an evacuation. - (i) IF SAFE TO DO SO and trained, operating first attack firefighting equipment, for example fire extinguishers and Fire Hose Reels. - (j) Ensuring fire and/or smoke doors are closed properly. - (k) Searching their area to ensure nobody has been left behind. - (I) Searching their area for suspicious articles (Bomb Threat Procedures). - (m) Ensuring lifts are not used during the evacuation. - (n) If directed, meeting Emergency Services personnel on their arrival in the Warden's area.